first-developer/logan/README.md

 ## Overview

-**Logan** is a command line tool that wrapper command line with semantic clear command line interface
+**Logan** is a command line tool that organizes your command line tools and makes them conisistent